-• All work submitted, whether as part of an assignment or test, must be solely completed by the student.

-All research assignments MUST include a reference list.
-Criteria for referencing can be found in the College Diary (Page 32).
+- All work submitted, whether as part of an assignment or test, must be solely completed by the student. - All research assignments MUST include a reference list.
+Criteria for referencing can be found in the Assessment Handbooks or through the College library.
 If references are NOT provided, students will be required to provide evidence that the work is their own.